What is more intimidating? Having one way of preparing a recipe or having a range of options?

 Roasting a whole chicken is my example for this post.
 So for the beginner, novice or those just stuck in the mud, here are some ideas to help get your creative juices flowing.

 - Celery, onion, and garlic.
 Cut the celery in 3 inch lengths and place in and around the chicken.
 Chop the onion(s) and do the same.
 Crush the garlic or slice in half and toss them in as well.
 Rub the chicken with extra virgin olive oil.
-You can see this chicken recipe here.

 - Rosemary (just did this recipe on my site).
 In a nutshell – rub with extra virgin olive oil, place a rosemary sprig inside plus some crushed garlic and place a few rosemary leaves or sprigs on top of the chicken.
 Sprinkle with a tad bit of salt and pepper.
-Here is this variation.

 - Carrots, celery, onion, garlic.
 This variation doesn’t even need the garlic but since I love it I typically include it.
 Proceed as in the first option and treat the carrots the same as the celery.